 She looked at me in what was becoming her accustomed state of surprise.
 “Even though I am a thief and a magician?”

 I shrugged.
-“I’ve known worse in my time.”
+“I’ve known worse women in my time.”

 She began to entwine her fingers together.
 I had of course taken the ring back by this point, and had put it in my pocket rather than on my finger.
 There was no point in taking chances.
 “I’m afraid I’m not enough of a magician to know whether it’s possible to make bracelets into a gate like the one you mentioned.
 I’m just enough of a magician to turn myself invisible.”